xt99/jQuery-Validation-Engine/README.md

 Validators are encoded in the field's class attribute, as such

 ### required
-Speaks by itselfs, fails if the element has no value. this validator can apply to pretty much any kind of input field.
+Speaks by itself, fails if the element has no value. this validator can apply to pretty much any kind of input field.

     <input value="" class="validate[required]" type="text" name="email" id="email" />
     <input class="validate[required]" type="checkbox" id="agree" name="agree"/>